Mar 02Building a Future… Out of Candy?

-Volunteers joined us at Natalie Gubb for the event and tabled several booths, hosting educational activities that were deceptively educational, heavy on the fun and serious about learning.
+Volunteers joined us at Natalie Gubb Commons in San Francisco for the event and organized several booths, hosting educational activities that were deceptively educational, heavy on the fun and serious about learning.
 Activities that blended the concepts of STEAM with interactive experienced-based learning.
-Audience cheers and a little friendly competition accompanied the fair’s activities — catapulting candy pumpkins, building sweet towers or candy, and the creation of slime.
+Audience cheers and a little friendly competition accompanied the fair’s activities — catapulting candy pumpkins, building sweet towers or candy, and the always fun creation of slime.
 It was a thrilling way for students to explore the sciences out of the classroom and in their community.

-This was an intergenerational event, young and old engaging with STEM concepts together so that kids could see that learning is fun, not a chore.
-A parent was even live-streaming her family’s inventions.
-Siblings invented puppets alongside their mother and grandmother.
-Adults watched and coached their kids and encouraged them to keep trying — an educational experience blended into a community experience.
+This was an intergenerational event, young and old engaging with STEAM concepts together so that kids could see that learning is fun, not a chore.
+One parent was even live-streaming her family’s participation.

 Parents and family members were excited to see volunteers engage their children in ways that foster a love for learning.
-We are especially grateful to Salesforce.
-Without the enthusiasm and support of their volunteers, the family engagement and learning would not have been the same.
+We are especially grateful to Salesforce for their enthusiasm and support.